 Of sorts?
 That settled it, this was a ridiculous lie.
 She crossed her arms and leaned back.
 “Really?
 Who are these friends?”

 He had another spoonful in his mouth.
 He promptly swallowed it and looked up with sparkling retinas.
-“Actually, it was Louis Trussell.
+“Actually, it was Louis Trussel.
 I was at the ice cream shop yesterday, and he invited me to join YAMS.”

 Her throat clenched and her chest tightened.
 “That protest group?” she said loudly, trying to restrain herself from outright shouting.